doitsujin/dxbc-spirv/ir/ir.md

 The `%layer` parameter is `null` for non-arrayed image types.

-The return value of `ir::AtomicOp::CompareExchange` is always `bool`.
-The first operand will always contain the desired value to compare to, and the second operand will be the value to store if the comparison succeeds.
+For `ir::AtomicOp::CompareExchange`, the first operand contains the desired value to compare to, and the second operand will be the value to store if the comparison succeeds.
+The operation returns the value at the given memory location before any exchange can take place.

 ### Image instructions
 | `ir::OpCode`         | Return type      | Arguments...  |                   |             |              |              |             |              |          |                  |